PacktPublishing/D3.js-Quick-Start-Guide/PIE.md

 ![](https://i.imgur.com/iuLEraU.png)

-Let's close the donut and add a transition:
+Let's close the donut and add a transition.
+Add the following at the bottom of our click handler.
+Check out the comments in the code below to see what each line does:

 ```javascript
 path.on('click', function(clickedDatum, clickedIndex){